GHolmes04/node-express-passport-08/README.md

 the **solved** branch of this repository.
 You will be able to follow my commits on that branch to review this material in the future.

+###lib/passport.js
+Create the file and directory, then proceed.

+We will be using this file to configure `passport`.
+You will be provided an initial state of comments stating what needs to be done.